publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schII/m__us_usc_t20_s1021.md

     (15) __Limited English proficient__

-        The term “limited English proficient” has the meaning given the term in [section 7801 of this title][/us/usc/t20/s7801].
+        The term “limited English proficient” has the meaning given the term “English learner” in [section 7801 of this title][/us/usc/t20/s7801].

     (16) __Parent__